Damien Cain:

 Born 1970, Damien grew up in Germany's Ruhr region, wrote his first lyrics at the age of 14, co-founded his first band "Celtic Crypt" 1986 and and was hooked on the stage virus from then on.

-This was followed by other bands, countless concerts, albums, chart hits and awards and international collaborations.
+This was followed by other bands, countless concerts, albums, chart hits & awards and international collaborations.

 Damien only ever followed his heart and the voice of melancholy deep inside him.